ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ```

 <info-box>
-	Having `config.link.defaultProtocol` enabled you are still able to link things locally using `#` or `/`.
-Protocol won't be added to those links.
+	With the `config.link.defaultProtocol` option enabled, you are still able to link things locally using `#` or `/`.
+The protocol will not be added to these links.

-	Enabled feature also gives you an **email addresses auto-detection** feature.
-When you submit `hello@example.com`, the plugin will change it automatically to `mailto:hello@example.com`.
+	When enabled, this feature also provides the **email address auto-detection** feature.
+When you submit `hello@example.com` in your content, the plugin will automatically change it to `mailto:hello@example.com`.
 </info-box>

 #### Adding attributes to links based on pre–defined rules (automatic decorators)